PK-cod3ch3mist/ASCII-Media-Player/README.md

 - opencv-python
 - Pillow
 - numpy
-- keyboard

 These packages can be installed using any package manager for python like pip, conda, etc.

-**Note:** Due to the package keyboard's experimental/unpredictable behaviour on macOS, the program might not work with it.
-In that case, do not use this beta release and instead use the previous release.

 **A true-colour terminal is required to see videos and images in colour.**